Sales Scorecard 101: How To Boost Sales and Engage Your Team

 This also can help with remote sales engagement: having a single, publicly accessible sales scoreboard can help keep employees on track.
 Knowing exactly where they stand whether they are an outside sales rep, an inside sales rep or working from home can keep an entire team on track without any need for micromanagement.
 More than the sales manager will know if they fall behind on metrics.

 And thus, purpose and clarity beget engagement.
 And a path to success.

 How To Set Up A Sales Scorecard: 3 Key Steps

 It may sound daunting, but now that you’re familiar with the concept of a sales scorecard, getting set up is a lot simpler than you might have thought.
 It all starts with the right platform .
 Here at Hoopla, for example, we pride ourselves on having created a straightforward, easy-to-launch leaderboard that works for any number of organizations.
 From there, it’s a matter of following these three simple steps:

 Determine Your Goals

-First and foremost, remember that a sales scorecard is there to boost everyone’s performance.
+First and foremost, remember that a scorecard is there to boost everyone’s performance.
 So what are your larger goals for the organization?
 Are you looking to drive up everyone’s numbers?
-Are you simply trying to help your employees feel a deeper sense of purpose?
+Are you simply trying to help your sales people feel a deeper sense of purpose?

 Before anything, make sure that you know—and your employees know—what you want.
 Once you’ve got a destination in mind, then you can start to map out how to get there.